 In the mountains of northern Portugal, the Peneda Geres Park is home to one the last remaining breeds of wild horses in Europe; the Garrano.
-On this week long trail you will ride through this National Park and in the heart of the Mihno region, abundant in spectacular scenery and wildlife.
-Life in this area is very rural and you will feel as though you have stepped back in time as you pass through small towns and villages.
-You will also ride in the smaller adjacent natural park "Corno de Bico", landscaped with high rocky mountains and breath-taking panoramic views.
+This week-long horseback trail crosses through this National Park and into the heart of the Mihno region's spectacular scenery and wildlife.
+Life in this area is very rural and riders might feel as though they have stepped back in time while passing the small towns and villages.
+Also explore the smaller adjacent natural park "Corno de Bico", with high rocky mountainsand breathtaking panoramic views.

-Riders are accommodated in either a traditional guesthouses located on the farm or in the National Parks or in lodges next to the stables.
-Meals are typical Portuguese delicacies made from local produce.
-The horses are a mixture of Arabian, Thoroughbred and Lusitanos and are well suited to the trails, being brave, strong and surefooted on varying terrain.
+Accommodation is in either traditional guesthouses located on the farm and the National Parks, or in lodges next to the stables.
+Meals are typical dishes made from local produce.
+The horses are a mixture of Arabian, Thoroughbred and Lusitanos, and being brave, strong and surefooted on varying terrain, are well suited to the equestrian trails.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.